A jar of delicate pink rose petal jam, perfect for toast or gifting

 • Pick fragrant blooms: The essential oils from damask or centifolia roses have a powerful aroma.
 The flavor is especially noticeable in jam.

-• Avoid florist roses: Sometimes, they are treated with chemicals.
-So, it’s not advisable to consume them.
+• Avoid florists' roses: Sometimes, they are treated with chemicals.
+So, it's not advisable to consume them.

 • Harvest at dawn: Petals are more fragrant when the day begins than at any other time.
 If you pluck them then, the smell is really strong.